To enrich education through diversity, The College of New Jersey

 written communication skills.
 Must have the ability to read, write,

-able to write hardware specifications.
+communication.
+Must be able to write hardware specifications.

 - Must have the ability to create and maintain accurate records

 of work performed using a computer and college supported software

 programs (e. g.
 Microsoft Office, FAMIS/School Dude), and be able

 - Must have the ability to develop energy conservation

 initiatives to reduce costs; methods to reduce energy consumption;

 - Must have the ability to collaboratively work with the